hivdb/chiro-cms/resources/covid-review.md

 The most frequently studied MERS-CoV MAbs include (i) Mersmab1[^10.1128/JVI.00433-14]; (ii) m336, which was shown to protect rabbits from MERS-CoV[^10.1128/JVI.00912-14][^10.1093/infdis/jiw080] and which has been engineered into a novel antibody-peptide bispecific fusion protein[^10.3390/antib8040053]; (iii) REGN3048 and REGN3051 which have been highly potent _in vitro_ and in a mouse infection model[^10.1073/pnas.1510830112]; (iv) 3B11, which was isolated from a non-immune human Ab-phage library and characterized through the generation of escape variants[^10.1073/pnas.1402074111]; and (v) 4C and D12, two mouse neutralizing MAbs that have been co-crystallized with the MERS-CoV RBD[^10.1080/14728222.2017.1271415].

 Most SARS-CoV MAbs do not inhibit SARS-CoV-2[^10.1016/j.cell.2020.03.045].
 For example, three well-characterized SARS-CoV RBD-directed MAbs (S230, m396, and 80R) do not bind SARS-CoV-2 RBD at a concentration of 1μM[^10.1126/science.abb2507].
 However, two MAbs that appear to bind at more conserved S1 sites that do not compete with ACE2 have been shown to inhibit SARS-CoV-2 including CR3022 and S309[^10.1080/22221751.2020.1729069][^10.1126/science.abb7269][^10.1101/2020.05.05.079202][^10.1101/2020.04.07.023903].
-Pinto et al reported that S309 has been shown to recognize an epitope distinct from the S1 receptor binding motif.
+Pinto et al reported that S309 recognizes an epitope distinct from the S1 receptor binding motif.
 It is also synergistic with MAbs that bind to the S1 receptor binding motif[^10.1101/2020.04.07.023903].

 Most individuals recovering from SARS-CoV-2 develop significant titers of neutralizing antibodies[^10.1101/2020.03.30.20047365][^10.1101/2020.05.03.20084442].
 An increasing number of studies have reported the identification and characterization of MAbs cloned from B  cells of persons recovering from SARS-CoV-2 infection.
 With improvements in MAb technology, it has been predicted that under an extremely accelerated schedule, it likely that several MAbs will be available for phase I studies this summer[^10.1038/s41587-020-0512-5].

 Chen et al. reported that among 26 COVID-19 convalescent patients, most developed IgG S1-specific antibodies and three had antibodies that blocked S1-ACE2 binding[^10.1038/s41423-020-0426-7].
 Two MAbs cloned from these patients (311mab–31B5, 311mab−32D4) were shown to potently inhibit S1-ACE2 binding and block pseudovirus entry[^10.1038/s41423-020-0426-7].
 Brouwer et. al. cloned several highly potent ACE2-competing MAbs from convalescent patients including one which blocked infection at a concentration of 7 ng/ml (COVA-ID-2-15)[^10.1101/2020.05.12.088716].
 Zost et. al. isolated 386 SARS-CoV-2-reactive MAbs from two convalescent patients and grouped them into five classes according to their binding patterns and virus cross-reactivity[^10.1101/2020.05.12.091462].
 Class I bind stabilized trimeric prefusion S ectodomain (S2P<sub>ecto</sub>) and the RBD and are SARS-CoV-2 specific.
 Class II bind the same sites but cross-react with SARS-CoV.
 Class III bind S2P<sub>ecto</sub> and the S1 N-terminal domain and are SARS-CoV-2 specific.
 Class IV bind only S2P<sub>ecto</sub> and are SARS-CoV-2 specific.
 Class V bind only  S2P<sub>ecto</sub> and cross-react with SARS-CoV[^10.1101/2020.05.12.091462].
+Li et al described a highly potent SARS-CoV-2-specific MAb that

 ___Conclusions: The ability of monoclonal antibodies to successfully treat Ebola suggests that monoclonal antibodies will be useful at both treating and preventing SARS-CoV-2 infections.
 Under an extremely accelerated schedule, it appears likely that several MAbs will be available for phase I studies this summer.___